20 Top Tourist Attractions in Brazil

 Iguaçu Falls

-At the point where Brazil, Paraguay, and Argentina meet, the Iguaçu river drops spectacularly in a semicircle of 247 waterfalls that thunder down into the gorge below.
+Iguaçu Falls is one of the most spectacular waterfalls in the world.
+At the point where Brazil, Paraguay, and Argentina meet, the Iguaçu River drops spectacularly in a semicircle of 247 waterfalls that thunder down into the gorge below.
 Just above the falls, the river is constricted to one-fourth of its usual width, making the force of the water even stronger.

 Some of the falls are more than 100 meters high and they cover such a broad area that you'll never see all of them at once, but you do get the broadest panorama from the Brazilian side.
-Catwalks and a tower give you different perspectives, and one bridge reaches all the way to one of the largest, known as the Garganta do Diabo (Devil's Throat).
+Walking trails, catwalks, and viewing platforms give you different perspectives.

-You can cross to the Argentinian side for closer views from catwalks that extend farther into the center of the falls.
+You can cross to the Argentinian side for closer views from the catwalks, which are closer to the top edge of the falls, particularly the Devil's Throat.
 The two sides offer different perspectives and views, so most tourists plan to see both.

-The falls are protected by the UNESCO-acclaimed Iguaçu National Park, where subtropical rainforests are home to more than 1,000 species of birds and mammals, including deer, otters, ocelots, and capybaras.
+The falls are protected by the UNESCO-acclaimed Iguaçu National Park, where subtropical rainforests are home to more than 1,000 species of birds and mammals, including jaguars, pumas, ocelots, deer, otters, and capybara.

 Copacabana, Rio de Janeiro